HeyPuter/docs/src/KV/expireAt.md

 ---
 title: puter.kv.expireAt()
-description: Set a time when the key should be removed from the key-value store.
+description: Set the expiration timestamp (in seconds) for a key in the key-value store.
 platforms: [websites, apps, nodejs, workers]
 ---

-Set a time when the key should be removed from the key-value store.
+Set the expiration timestamp (in seconds) for a key in the key-value store.

 ## Syntax